Naturaily/Naturaily-netlify/_posts/2016-09-09-what-a-non-technical-person-needs-to-know-when-working-with-a-development-team.md

 ---
-title: What a Non-technical Person Needs to Know When Working with a Development Team
+title: Cooperation between a non-technical person and a development team
 description: >-
   Are you working with a development team for the first time?
 Dive in and read the 7 precious tips from Master Yoda himself!